underlay/tasl.io/content/specs/instance-format.md

 ## values

-Elements have no explicit identity or overhead; they are simply represented by serializing their _value_.
-Since the schema is known in advance, there is no need to _represent_ the types of each value in the serialization, since they are known from the schema.
+Elements have no explicit identity or header; they are simply represented by serializing their value.
+Since the schema is known in advance, there is no need to represent the types of each value in the instance serialization, since they are known from the schema.

 ### URIs